Paradeluxe/Praditor/markdown/params.md

 # Params
 Praditor employs **nine parameters** divided into two functional categories: (1) **Denoising** and (2) **Onset** parameters.
 The latter establishes what it means to be an onset, while the former eliminates noise that might compromise Praditor's algorithmic performance.

+> Refer to [the official GitHub repo](https://github.com/Paradeluxe/Praditor/blob/master/markdown/params.md) for the latest update.

 ## Denoising Parameters
 _(LowPass, HighPass, KernelSize, KernelFrm%)_